 WELCOME TO THE GUIDANCE OFFICE!

-The guidance office is where you will find our guidance clerk who handles all staffings and student record files.
+The guidance office is where you will find our guidance clerk who handles all staffing and student record files.
 The School Counselor is also located in the guidance department.
-If you have any questions or concerns, please contact Laterrah Hopkins, our Guidance Clerk by email at Laterrah.Hopkins@marion.k12.fl.us or by phone at 352-671-7261.
+If you have any questions or concerns, please contact Tina Garvin, our Guidance Clerk, by email Tina.Garvin@marion.k12.fl.us or by phone at 352-671-7261.

 *If you are a non-custodial parent who wishes to have copies of report cards, interim reports, and other routine school information, please see your child's teacher.